Yan2266336/Fino1/README.md

 - **Stage 2: Reinforcement Learning (RL)**

 We provide a simple PPO script using the [trl](https://github.com/huggingface/trl) library.
 Below is an example for training an 8B model with PPO on an 8-GPU A100 machine.
-Ensure you first download our [medical verifier](https://huggingface.co/FreedomIntelligence/medical_o1_verifier_3B) as the reward model.
+Ensure you first download [medical verifier](https://huggingface.co/FreedomIntelligence/medical_o1_verifier_3B) as the reward model.

 ```bash
 accelerate launch \